 This strand has a focus on learner engagement and building activities linked to marketing and managing change.

 Mature organisations will be proactive in identifying the value their learning technologies are adding to their organisation.

 On this site we have examples of organisations showing improved productivity and organisational benefits.

-If anyone is interested in using this model within their own organisation, please contact Towards Maturity for details of licensing arrangements.
+If you are interested in using this model within your own organisation, please contact Towards Maturity for details of licensing arrangements.

 Our effective practice benchmarking activities have shown that organisations mature in establishing and e-enabled learning culture perform better in the areas of business agility, efficiency, employee engagement and general business impact.

 Our aim is to help organisations grow and learn, to be the best they can be, by taking part our formal Towards Maturity Benchmark where you can benchmark your current learning approaches against the very best, using the Towards Maturity Model as a framework.